lexibank/tlopo/out/vol3/chapter12.md

 <a id="p-381"></a>

+<a id="s-5-1-2"></a>

-12.5.1.2 Dried fronds
+### 5.1.2 Dried fronds

 One of the main uses of dry coconut fronds is as torches, and in a number of languages there is a polysemous term meaning 'dry coconut leaf and '(coconut leaf) torch' (e.g. Misima _wita_ '(go) fishing with a lamp; dry coconut leaves; light made by burning dry coconut leaves' and NE Ambae here 'dry coconut leaf; dry coconut leaf lit and used as a torch').
-[Milke](../references.md#source-Milke1961) ([1961](../references.md#source-Milke1961)) reconstructs _&ast;sulu(q)_ 'dry coconut leaf torch' for POc (see also vol.1, ch.6, §2.3).
+[Milke](../sources/Milke1961) ([1961](../sources/Milke1961)) reconstructs _&ast;sulu(q)_ 'dry coconut leaf torch' for POc (see also [vol.1, ch.6, §2.3](../contributions/1-6#s-2-3)).
 On the basis of the reflexes of this form it seems likely that as in the case of NE Ambae here, 'dry coconut leaf' was a secondary meaning.
 Thus, languages like Lukep, Ramoaaina, Uripiv, Mokilese and Tongan have reflexes with both meanings, and in other languages such as Longgu and Southeast Ambrym it is only the coconut leaf meaning which has been retained.

 <table id="3-12-5-1-381-POc-suluq-a">
 <tr>